 Diagnosis is based on clinical findings (diarrhea and acral dermatitis) as well as laboratory testing.
 Patients have low plasma zinc concentrations and low levels of serum alkaline phosphatase.
 Molecular genetic testing can identify a mutation in the SLC39A4 gene, confirming diagnosis of AE.

 Differential diagnoses include impetigo contagiosa, candidiasis, psoriasis, and other pathogen-related skin diseases.
-Non-genetic or acquired causes of zinc deficiency such as sickle cell disease and related diseases, glucagonoma (see these terms), chronic liver and renal diseases, nutritional deficiency, chronic inflammatory bowel diseases, AIDS, burn injuries, and excessive perspiration in hot climates should also be excluded.
+Sickle cell disease and related diseases, non-genetic or acquired causes of zinc deficiency such as glucagonoma (see these terms), chronic liver and renal diseases, nutritional deficiency, chronic inflammatory bowel diseases, AIDS, burn injuries, and excessive perspiration in hot climates should also be excluded.

 AE is inherited autosomal recessively.
 Genetic counseling is recommended to identify other affected family members before the onset of symptoms.

 There is no cure for AE.
 In the majority of cases, zinc supplementation therapy results in the disappearance of AE symptoms, but this treatment is life-long and relapses can occur.
 Initial dosages of 5-10 mg/kg/day of elemental zinc, followed by maintenance doses of 1-2 mg/kg/day are recommended and are taken orally.
 Zinc sulphate is the best tolerated preparation, in most cases, but it can also be administered as acetate, gluconate and amino acid chelates.
 Zinc and copper levels should be monitored regularly.
 Dosages need to be increased during periods of growth, such as adolescence and during pregnancy, when relapses can occur.

 With adherence to life-long zinc substitution therapy, the prognosis is good.
 Only when infants are left untreated can the disease be fatal.

 Last update: March 2014